History and General Information

 Here are just some of the items of memorabilia PICAA members collect: -

-Badges, Belt Buckles, Buttons, Cap Badges, Antique Hand Cuffs, Documents, Equipment, Headgear, Police History, Medals, Military Insignia, Photographs, Shoulder Patches, Tie Tacs, Uniforms, Rank Insignia, Helmet Plates, Number Plates and much, much more...
+Badges, Cap Badges, Shoulder Patches, Belt Buckles, Buttons, Antique Hand Cuffs, Documents, Equipment, Headgear, Police History, Medals, Military Insignia, Photographs, Challenge Coins, Tie Tacs, Uniforms, Rank Insignia, Helmet Plates, Number Plates, Ephemera and much, much more...